 Southeast Florida Regional Climate Change Initiative (SEFL RCCI)

-Palm Beach County partners with Broward, Miami-Dade, and Monroe Counties in the Southeast Florida Regional Climate Change Initiative.
-The four counties joined forces under a 4-County Compact to provide a coordinated regional climate change strategy.
-The Board of County Commissioners adopted the Compact Counties State and Federal Energy and Climate Legislative Program and participates in the ICLEI Climate Resilient Communities Program.
-See Resolution R2010-1953 and page 14 of the 2012 Palm Beach County State Legislative Issues Report.
+Palm Beach County is proud to be a founding partner with Broward, Miami-Dade, and Monroe Counties in the Southeast Florida Regional Climate Change Initiative.
+Together they join forces under a 4-County Compact to provide for a coordinated regional climate change strategy and participate in the ICLEI Climate Resilient Communities Program (Resolution R2010-1953).
+Each county also incorporates Compact Counties State and Federal Energy and Climate Legislative Program objectives into their annual State Legislative Issue Report and Federal Agenda Report.

 Annually, a Southeast Florida Regional Climate Leadership Summit is held and hosted by one of the four partner counties.
 Each Summit highlights recent Compact achievements, provides networking among regional stakeholders, fosters implementation of regional climate action plans, and encourages policy discussions by elected officials.